grimich/yandex-direct-extender/README.md

 # yandex-direct-extender
-Adds some buttons to improve UI
+Adds some buttons to improve UI of direct.yandex.ru